bcahn7/STAT545-hw-Kozik-Pavel/hw01_gapminder.md

 </tbody>
 </table>

+Overall it would seem that continents with lower life expectancy saw greater gains over the years than continents with already high life expectancy.
 Somewhat puzzling however is that Africa although having the lowest life expectancy only showed an intermediate increase.
+Why might this be?
 One notable difference is that unlike the other continents Africa did not have nearly as pronounced an increase in *gross domestic product (GDP)* over the years.